TABLE OF CONTENTS

 - Distribution efficiency

-Your service might be the most marketable offering out there but if your company does not deliver in quality, the retention rate of subscribers won’t last.
+Your service might be the most marketable offering out there but if your company does not deliver quality, the retention rate of subscribers won’t last.

 The reason why beauty subscription services work is because of the perception of time being saved.
 Especially true with services that replenish, consumers subscribe to certain services in order to avoid the monotonous act of remembering to purchase razor heads or skincare products.
 Thus, as a proactive service provider, your job is to facilitate this service, not make it harder.